voussoir/reddit/Prawtimestamps/README.md

 timesearch.py
 =============

+    19 august 2015
+    - fixed bug in which updatescores stopped iterating early if you had more than 100 comments in a row in the db.
+    - commentaugment has been completely merged into the timesearch.py file.
+You can use commentaugment_prompt() to input the parameters, or use the commentaugment() function directly.

 It's all fresh all smooth

 This creates an sqlite database file containing the submissions on a subreddit within the requested time span.
 Best when used in conjunction with an SQL viewer or a tool like Redmash to create text files.